anthonysSlab/AshenOdyssey/rules.md

 # Luck Points =================================
 A **Luck Point** may be given to a player by the GM as kind of a "Best Roleplayer/Strategist/Whatever" award.
-They will be given sparingly, and are NON-STACKABLE.
+They Will be Given *Sparingly*

+You may request one to be granted to you, but doing so also gives the GM one.

-You may use a __Luck Point__ to:  (All are in some way modified by luck)
+You may use a __Luck Point__ to:
 - Return from an **Uncertain** death with an unlikely explanation.
-- Gain your Luck *$MOD* to the next __d6__ rolls.
 - add __d10__ to a roll.
 - Neutralize a Fumble.
-- Cause a Positive event from the table to happen, But the GM 'gains a luck point' to cause a negative event in teh future
-- All party members use a luck point to cause a positive event to happen.